-Thank you to the Isadore and Florence Burstyn Memorial Fund, KSW Calgary Holocaust Education & Commemoration Endowment Fund, Viewpoint Foundation, and donors to the Human Rights and Holocaust Education Fund at the Calgary Public Library Foundation for generously supporting these programs and engaging Albertans in critical dialogue.
+Thank you to the Balaban Family and Viewpoint Foundation Fund, the Krell Family, and donors to the Human Rights and Holocaust Education Fund at Calgary Public Library Foundation for generously supporting these programs and engaging Albertans in critical dialogue.

 Upcoming Programs